Burnham-On-Sea Christmas trees festival to return with dozens of sparkling trees

-Burnham-On-Sea’s annual Christmas tree festival is set to return this weekend with dozens of decorated trees on display.
+Burnham-On-Sea’s annual Christmas tree festival is set to return with dozens of decorated trees on display.

-A record number of sparkling festive trees will go on display for a fortnight at St Andrew’s Church.
+A record number of sparkling festive trees will be on display from December 8th until January 3rd at St Andrew’s Church.

-The popular free-to-enter festival will be open to the public each day up to Christmas.
+The popular free-to-enter festival will be open to the public each day from 11am-3pm except Christmas Eve, Christmas Day and Boxing Day.
 It has been running for 13 years.

-Local businesses and groups from across Burnham-On-Sea and Highbridge are this week setting up and decorating their trees with unique items according to different themes.
+Local businesses and groups from across Burnham-On-Sea and Highbridge have this week been setting up and decorating their trees with unique items and themes.

 A spokesperson told Burnham-On-Sea.com: “We are delighted to be holding the Christmas tree festival again this year and thank all those groups and businesses taking part.”